Skip to main content

 Bills

-The Lords will check and change the Armed Forces Commissioner Bill and Holocaust Memorial Bill at committee stage, and make further changes to the Football Governance Bill and Non-Domestic Rating (Multipliers and Private Schools) Bill.
+The Lords will checked and changed the Armed Forces Commissioner Bill and Holocaust Memorial Bill at committee stage, and made further changes to the Football Governance Bill and Non-Domestic Rating (Multipliers and Private Schools) Bill.

 Debates

-The 75th anniversary of the European Convention on Human Rights, impact of COVID-19 restrictions on people’s bereavement, and crown court criminal case backlog are all in the spotlight.
+The 75th anniversary of the European Convention on Human Rights, impact of COVID-19 restrictions on people’s bereavement, and crown court criminal case backlog were all in the spotlight.

 Committees

-• The Home-based Working Committee hears from the Office for National Statistics and several leading academics, as it explores the data available on effects of remote and hybrid working.
+• The Home-based Working Committee heard from the Office for National Statistics and several leading academics, as it explored the data available on effects of remote and hybrid working.

 • What are the main problems for autistic people today?
-The Autism Act 2009 Committee begins its inquiry.
+The Autism Act 2009 Committee began its inquiry.

 Read on for more.